 It’s the same with paralegal certificate programs.
 They teach how to survive through the basics.
 A paralegal certificate program can’t teach you how to be a successful paralegal.
 Having a successful paralegal career comes with determination, continuously refining (and redefining) your skill set, and a mindset of owning your career.

 This problem is not unique to the paralegal profession.
 It’s the same when lawyers graduate from law school.
 They know the case law, rules, regulations – but they have a lot to learn before they’re actually practicing law.
 Ask any of your friends in the finance industry.
-They might have passed their exams, but they still have a lot to learn through on-the job training.
+They might have passed their exams, but they still have a lot to learn through on-the-job training and continuing education.

 - Local paralegal association meetings and events